ForkbombEu/tf-ncr/README.md

    Notice: you can configure ami, bucket_name, public_key_path and user_data path modifying terraform.tfvars file.
 Otherwise default setting will be applied

 ## Functionalities
-Ater some minutes, once infrustructure is fully deployed, you can:
+Ater some minutes, once infrustructure is fully deployed, the previous script **should return the IP and URL** of the AWS ec2 instance you just created, then you can:

 1. **Connect via ssh as admin**

-   Navigate to the folder tf-ncr/ and use ssh
+   Navigate to the folder tf-ncr/ and use ssh (note: *assignedIP* can be the IP or the URL of the AWS ec2 instance produced by OpenTofu)
     ```sh
     cd ..
-    ssh -i ./testRsaKey admin@assignedIP
+    ssh -i ./myED25519Key admin@assignedIP
     ```

 2. **Visualize the ncr service documentation web page via http**

-   Write in your browser the url http://assignedIP:8080/docs or http://domainNaim:8080/
+   Write in your browser the url http://assignedIP:8080/docs or http://domainName:8080/docs

-Note: you can find the assignedIP or the domainNaim to witch the IP is associated in your aws ec2 instances page or in output variables after "terraform apply" comand
+Note: you can find the assignedIP or the domainName to witch the IP is associated in your AWS ec2 instances page or in output variables after "terraform apply" comand

 ## How to stop deployment
    ```sh